Skip to main content

 Dimensional Energy

-Develops carbon utilization technology that converts CO2 emissions into sustainable aviation fuel and everyday products using proprietary catalyst and reactor technology.
+Licenses catalyst technology that converts CO2 emissions into sustainable aviation fuel and chemicals, enabling carbon-to-value projects through proven DEFT™ catalyst technology and integration services.

 Provides industrial-grade Binder Jetting solutions for metal, sand, ceramic, and wax applications, specializing in large-format systems for the casting industry.